saadhaxxan/Automate-Social-Media-logins-with-python/README.md

 - Now extract the downloaded zip file and copy the .exe file to the Python main directory

+## INSTALL SELENIUM

+- Goto to command prompt and type pip install selenium as simple as that

 # THATS IT NOW YOU ARE READY TO GO